matloff/omsi/README.md

 R
 ```

 in a terminal window.
-(Start R directly in this manner, not the R GUI.)
+(Start R directly in this manner, not an R GUI.)
 R should start, displaying the > prompt.
 (Exit via ctrl-d or by typing
 'exit()'.)